webclinic017/gotolong/README.md

 An Indian Stock Screener can be used to identify stocks for buy and sale.

 The tool is depdendant on things like AMFI data to figure out cap (small, mid, large etc).
+* currently loaded manually.
-To be automated for refresh every 6 month.
+* To be automated for refresh every 6 month.

-The tool is also dependent on ISIN data from BSE/NSE.
-Already loaded.
-To be automated for refresh.
+The tool is also dependent on BSE 500 and NSE 500 ISIN data.
+* currently loaded manually
+* Needs to be automated for refresh.

 The tool is also dependent on screener data for some interesting ratios.
 Trying to figure out how to load it at one shot for BSE/NSE 500 companies.

 The tool is also dependent on mstar (morning star) data.
 Yet to be integrated.